jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 (5) No civil proceedings may be brought against a building consent authority for anything done or omitted to be done in good faith in reliance on a claim made by a manufacturer, importer, retailer, or wholesaler given under Part 4B that the relevant building product has been—
   (a) manufactured in accordance with a standard, or performs or will perform in accordance with a standard, that the Minister has recognised under section 272HB; and
   (b) certified as meeting the standard referred to in paragraph (a) under a standards certification scheme that the Minister has recognised under section 272HB.

+### 392A Territorial authority not liable
+No civil proceedings may be brought against a territorial authority or any member, employee, or agent of that authority for anything in good faith—
+  (a) stated in, or omitted from, a statement or description required by or provided under section 35A; or (b) done or omitted to be done in relation to the information supplied to it under section 42B(4) or 88(1A).

 ### 393 Limitation defences
 (1) The Limitation Act 2010 applies to civil proceedings against any person if those proceedings arise from—